caddyserver/website/src/docs/markdown/v2-upgrade.md

 - In v1, you could only filter (or "match") directives by request path.
 In v2, [request matching](/docs/caddyfile/matchers) is much more powerful.
 Any v2 directives which add a middleware to the HTTP handler chain or which manipulate the HTTP request/response in any way take advantage of this new matching functionality.
 [Read more about v2 request matchers.](/docs/caddyfile/matchers) You'll need to know about them to make sense of the v2 Caddyfile.

-- Although many [placeholders](/docs/conventions#placeholders) are the same, many have changed, and there are now [many new ones](/docs/modules/http), including [shorthands for the Caddyfile](/docs/caddyfile/concepts#placeholders).
+- Although many [placeholders](/docs/conventions#placeholders) are the same, many have changed, and there are now [many new ones](/docs/modules/http#docs), including [shorthands for the Caddyfile](/docs/caddyfile/concepts#placeholders).

 - Caddy 2 logs are all structured, and the default format is JSON.
 All log levels can simply go to the same log to be processed (but you can customize this if needed).

-- Where you matched requests by path prefix in Caddy 1, path matching is now exact by default in Caddy 2, so if you want to match a prefix, for example `/foo/`, you'll need `/foo/*` in Caddy 2.
+- Where you matched requests by path prefix in Caddy 1, path matching is now exact by default in Caddy 2.
+If you want to match a prefix like `/foo/`, you'll need `/foo/*` in Caddy 2.

 We'll list some of the most common v1 directives here and describe how to convert them for use in the v2 Caddyfile.

 ⚠️ **Just because a v1 directive is missing from this page does not mean v2 can't do it!** Some v1 directives aren't needed, don't translate well, or are fulfilled other ways in v2.
 For some advanced customization, you may need to drop down to the JSON to get what you want.
-Explore our documentation to find what you need!
+Explore [our documentation](/docs/caddyfile) to find what you need!

 ### browse